 The new mantra complied by the human resource managers these days, is to lead the talent path of its employees from “Good to Great”.
-The two-fold focus of “addressing problems” and “creating growth” has been central to all the organizational plans and their execution.
+The two-fold focus of “addressing problems” and “creating growth” has been central to all the organisational plans and their execution.
 This has led to a well defined Employee Life-Cycle with expected outcomes formulated clearly at every stage.

 The snapshot captures the essence:

 An essential pre-requisite to managing talent is acquiring talent and it is the “Recruitment” phase which takes care of that.
 Hiring after a rigorous process of screening and several interview rounds ensures that only the best talents make it to the firm.
 Hence, this is achieved through various platforms such as Connexions forum for referrals, Jobvite portal, College and Campus Connects and Partner Eco-Systems.
-The whole idea behind these initiatives is to create a talented workforce in an organization which is ready to take on any challenge and go that extra mile to achieve the targets.
+The whole idea behind these initiatives is to create a talented workforce in an organisation which is ready to take on any challenge and go that extra mile to achieve the targets.

 While that is the fun bit, employee engagement tasks to acknowledge exemplary work, effort, intellect and dedication should remain in the fore-front as well.
 For example, many competitions are conducted internally in the offices through pop-ups on their computers or in other ways, wherein, the awardees receive iPod or iPad as gifts.
 The outcome of engaging employees is retention of talent and knowledge within the company.

 As the life-cycle continues the maturity level of employees increase and so sets in the next phase of “Development”.
 Mere retention of talent has lesser value if opportunities are not provided to groom the skills learnt.
-Keeping this in mind, many companies’ designs a range of programs that aim to create internal leaders.
+Keeping this in mind, many companies designs a range of programs that aim to create internal leaders.
 With competitions such as Shadow Board and Hi-Pot War Rooms, participants are put to a grueling test of intelligence and practical thinking.
 The members, in teams as well as individually, propose practical and easy to implement solutions to the jury which comprises the Executive Leadership team.
 With the presence of iRise and Rotation policies that initiate rotation within job roles and promotions through Internal Job Postings; employees experience a wholesome grooming of talent and skill enhancement.

-With such practices in the organizations, an employee goes through key phases and human touch is never lost.
+With such practices in the organisations, an employee goes through key phases and human touch is never lost.
 For the strategically designed activities one should ensure that the employee is well supported and hence does not struggle but strives to achieve success.